ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

   * https://github.com/mixmark-io/turndown/issues/234
   * Maybe convert to `<comment>...</comment>` before and after like with front matter
 * Editor is converting all CRLF line endings to LF.
 What's causing it?

+## Major to-do items (2021/10/03)

+* These are largely adapted or copied from above.

+### More fixable and important

+* Removes HTML comments (needs to keep them).
+Probably Turndown.
+	* Maybe convert to `<comment>...</comment>` before and after like with front matter.
+* Messing up markdown tables when two or more in a row.
+* Messing up markdown bullet-point lists when two or more in a row.
+* Messing up markdown indented bullet points in bullet-point lists.
+* Removes trailing endlines (should preserve / keep two ('\n\n')).
+* Ctrl+Z removes one character at a time in TinyMCE... increase to whole-word or something else higher.
+* TinyMCE still does filters inside of `<htmlprotect>` (so can't use e.g. `text-align: center;` or `font-weight: strong;` CSS tags in table headers, have to use `<th>` and `<b>`.
+Needs to not apply filters to those tags.
+* TinyMCE (or something) is converting `&nbsp;` to regular spaces... needs to leave them unchanged.
+* Something is removing line breaks/white space inside of `<htmlprotect>`.
+Needs to leave unchanged.

+### Less easily fixable and/or less important

+* Converting all line endings to LF and shouldn't be (should use original line endings).
+* Markdown front matter is hidden in WYSIWYG editing view.
+Make it display in an editable code block.
+  * May be able to put a second editor element above TinyMCE for editing that.
+* EasyMDE needs to ignore front matter in markdown (i.e., disable EasyMDE syntax-to-styling there).
+* HTML-to-markdown with Turndown needs to ignore Liquid code... will break Liquid code if markdown parser happens to modify it.
+* TinyMCE doesn't do markdown table headers right (does bold and puts under header row).
+Possible to fix?
+* Some way to load and display local images possibly?
+Probably not possible.
+(Or maybe option to set a URL to load relative-path images from URL instead -- i.e., tranfsemscience.org.)